 You will lie on a padded table.
-Electrodes will be placed on your chest to monitor your heart rhythm.
-Your blood pressure will also be monitored.
+Electrodes will be placed on your chest to watch your heart rhythm.
+Your blood pressure will also be checked.

 You will be treated for a total of 35 hours.
-Treatments are usually given each day over 7 weeks.
+It will be spread out over 7 weeks.

 American Heart Association

 Angina.
 National Heart Lung and Blood Institute website.
 Available at: http://www.nhlbi.nih.gov/health/health-topics/topics/angina.
 Accessed October 20, 2020.

 Angina (chest pain).
 American Heart and Stroke Association website.
 Available at: https://www.heart.org/en/health-topics/heart-attack/angina-chest-pain.
 Accessed October 20, 2020.

 Enhanced external counterpulsation (EECP).
 Cleveland Clinic website.
 Available at: http://my.clevelandclinic.org/heart/disorders/cad/eecp.aspx.
 Accessed October 20, 2020.

 Last reviewed September 2020 by EBSCO Medical Review Board Daniel A. Ostrovsky, MD Last Updated: 5/18/2021